sequenceiq/cloudbreak-shell/README.md

 The list of available commands:

     * blueprint add - Add a new blueprint with either --url or --file
-    * blueprint defaults - Adds the default blueprints to Ambari
+    * blueprint defaults - Adds the default blueprints to Cloudbreak
     * blueprint list - Shows the currently available blueprints
     * blueprint select - Select the blueprint by its id
     * blueprint show - Shows the blueprint by its id